Garylee021/keyos-automation/Terraform/AWS/instance-with-basic-configs/readme.md

 ### Setup Variables

 All variables needed for customization are defined in `variables.tf`.
 Adjust them according to your requirements, such as EC2 instance type and networking configurations.
-Before deployment, ensure you check `aws_region`, `availability_zone`, and update `vyos_ami_id` as necessary.
+Before deployment, ensure you check `aws_region`, `availability_zone`, and update `keyos_ami_id` as necessary.

 ## How to Run the Module